radian-software/venmo-auto-transfer/README.md

   has a stronger authentication mechanism since you don't have to repeatedly sign in to that, but it would also be more of a pain to reverse engineer.)
+* If you hit the 2FA endpoint too many times in a short period, you will get rate limited and Venmo will start reporting a bogus error message about your bank account number being invalid.
+Try again the next day.